Strange Times: The Ghost in the Girl: Synopsis

 Former athlete Charlie Wilkins and a group of eighth-grade outcasts—Wiz who loves science, Riley who comes from a broken home, and skaters Mouse and Mattheson—try to solve the mystery of his missing father, a member of the US Air Force who vanishes during a secret mission.
 The boys are visited by a ghost girl who needs their help and is also connected to Charlie's family.

 Adaptation

 In 2017, DeLonge announced he would make his directorial debut with a film based on his Strange Times series, co-written by Ben Kull.
 Stan Spry and Eric Woods from The Cartel and Russell Binder from Striker Entertainment were attached to the project as producers, while Angels & Airwaves was expected to compose new music for the film's score.
 However, a year later in 2018, the project evolved into a TV show for TBS.
 DeLonge described his vision for the show as a "science fiction Disney" and hopes to create a soundtrack with music from his favorite punk bands including the Descendents and Bad Religion.
+There has been no news on the project since then.